QuarkNerd/blog/ceberhardt/_posts/2018-11-22-crypto-charting-d3fc-perspective.md

 image: ceberhardt/assets/perspective/d3fc-image.png
 ---

 Last week I attended the Open Source Strategy Forum (OSSF), a two-day conference organised by FINOS, a group that are encouraging open source collaboration within financial services organisations.
 If you've ever worked in financial services, you'll understand just how challenging this is!
-Thankfully significant progress is being made, and in the future we'll likely see contribution as well as consumption form these multi-national organisations.
+Thankfully significant progress is being made, and in the future we'll likely see contribution as well as consumption from these multi-national organisations.

 One of the projects that caught my eye at OSSF was the recently launched Perspective from JP Morgan.
 This recently-launched project is a streaming analytics engine, that uses WebAssembly (combining a couple of my favourite topics, WebAssembly and data visualisation).
 Perspective allows you to interactively create grids, pivots, charts and on top of streaming data sets.